blackarm0815/express-pigpio-led/README.md

 put the raspberry ip address in a browser followed

-interact with the html elements and watch the tmux output
+move the slider on the webpage and the led should change